ArcticSnow/quarto_science_template/README.md

     bibliographystyle: apa
 ```

 Finally, start explorind the data using `.qmd` files.
-These files can be added to the index either as link or tabs (modify `_quarto.yml` accordingly.
+These files can be added to the index either as links or tabs (modify `_quarto.yml` accordingly.

+The folder `my_science_project` is a dummy example of what such Quarto project may looks like.

+Once all is in place, simply run the website locally with `quarto preview my_science_project`